spencer-shadley/completed-class/18-pwa/3-saturday-webpack/activities/23-Stu-Mini-Project/README.md

 - Open the [Unsolved](Unsolved) folder and install dependencies by running `npm install` at the project root.

-- Start the app by running `npm start` from the project root.
+- Start the app by running `npm run watch` from the project root.

 - Once the app starts open your browser to [localhost:3000](http://localhost:3000).